-- An investigative tool for law enforcement.
+- An investigative tool for law enforcement and regulatory agencies.

 KASPER is not intended to:

-- Prevent people from obtaining needed drugs.
+- Prevent people from obtaining needed medications.

 Who can obtain a KASPER report?

-Access to the KASPER system is carefully controlled through identity and credential checks and secure Web access.
+Access to the KASPER system is carefully controlled through identity and credential checks and secure web access.
 Access to KASPER is available to the health care professionals and other entities listed below:

 - Law enforcement officers for a bona fide drug-related investigation,